charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

 # Creating a bugfix release
-Outlines the process for publishing a Charmed Kubernetes bugfix release.
+This document outlines the process for publishing a Charmed Kubernetes bugfix release.

-## Bugfix Release Process
+## Background

 ### Repository layout